KARALIFER/OpenCompanderX/README.md

 # OpenCompanderX / OCX Type 2

-Dieses Repository enthält einen robusten **Type-II-Compander-Decoder** für eine fest definierte Zielhardware:
+This repository contains a robust **Type-II compander decoder** for a fixed target hardware platform:

 - Teensy 4.1
 - Teensy Audio Adaptor Rev D/D2 (SGTL5000)
-- Stereo analog Line-In zu Stereo analog Line-Out/Headphone
+- Stereo analog Line-In to stereo analog Line-Out/Headphone

-## Aktueller, reproduzierbarer Stand
+## Current, reproducible status

-Der derzeit im Repository nachvollziehbare Stand umfasst:
+The current state verifiable in the repository includes:

-- Die Firmware kompiliert mit PlatformIO für `teensy41`.
+- The firmware builds with PlatformIO for `teensy41`.
-- Der Firmware-Decoderpfad arbeitet explizit **stereo-gekoppelt**: ein gemeinsamer Detector auf Basis von `max(L/R)` der Sidechain-Power sowie gemeinsamer Gain.
-Dadurch wird Stereo-Image-Wander bei asymmetrischem Material reduziert.
+- The firmware decoder path is explicitly **stereo-coupled**: a shared detector based on `max(L/R)` sidechain power and a shared gain stage.
+This reduces stereo image drift on asymmetric material.
-- Die Output-Finalisierung ist zentralisiert (`finalizeOutput`): Output-Trim, Headroom, Softclip und Clip-Zählung laufen konsistent über Decode- und Bypass-Pfad.
+- Output finalization is centralized in `finalizeOutput`: output trim, headroom, soft clip, and clip counting run consistently across both the decode and bypass paths.
-- Ein Offline-Simulator für WAV-Dateien ist vorhanden.
+- An offline simulator for WAV files is included.
-- Der Harness trennt explizit zwischen:
+- The harness explicitly separates:
-  - **referenzloser Stabilitäts- und Plausibilitätsbewertung** (Clipping, Kanalabweichung, Ballistik-/Pump-Indikatoren, spektrale Verfärbung, Transientenverlust, Soft-Clip-Abhängigkeit)
+  - **reference-free stability and plausibility evaluation** (clipping, channel mismatch, ballistics/pumping indicators, spectral coloration, transient loss, soft-clip dependence)
-  - **optionalem Referenzvergleich** (nur bei vorhandenen echten Referenzdateien)
+  - **optional reference evaluation** (only when real reference files are available)
-- Die referenzlose Score-Logik bewertet zusätzlich die **Pegel-Tracking-Plausibilität** über Gain-vs-Input-Slope/R² und gewichtet zu flaches oder unplausibles Tracking negativ.
+- The reference-free scoring logic also evaluates **level-tracking plausibility** via gain-vs-input slope/R² and penalizes overly flat or implausible tracking.
-- Das Tuning erfolgt über eine **zweistufige Suche**: schnelle Grobselektion (z.
-B. 4 kHz) und finales Re-Ranking bei **44.1 kHz**.
+- Tuning uses a **two-stage search**: fast coarse selection (for example at 4 kHz) followed by final re-ranking at **44.1 kHz**.
-- Der Simulator kann zusätzlich einen **RMS-näheren Detectorpfad** (`detector_mode=rms`) mit dem bisherigen energy-nahen Pfad vergleichen.
+- The simulator can additionally compare an **RMS-closer detector path** (`detector_mode=rms`) against the previous energy-like path.
-- Der Harness enthält einen expliziten **cassette-primary**-Prüfpfad mit Pflicht-Frequenz-/Pegel-Matrix, musiknahen Verbundfällen und breitbandigen Fällen.
+- The harness now includes an explicit **cassette-primary** validation path with a mandatory frequency/level matrix, music-like compound cases, and broadband cases.

-## Hardwarebezogene Punkte
+## Hardware-specific points

-Folgende Aspekte können nur auf realer Hardware abschließend beurteilt werden:
+The following aspects can only be fully evaluated on real hardware:

-- Analoges Headroom- und Noise-Verhalten der SGTL5000-Stufe
+- Analog headroom and noise behavior of the SGTL5000 stage
-- Endgültige Abstimmung für konkrete Zuspieler (z.
-B. TEAC W-1200, FiiO CP13, We Are Rewind)
+- Final tuning for specific source devices (for example TEAC W-1200, FiiO CP13, We Are Rewind)
-- Subjektive Klangbeurteilung realer Type-II-encodierter Inhalte
+- Subjective sound evaluation of real Type-II encoded material

-## Wichtige Dateien
+## Key files

-- `ocx_type2_teensy41_decoder.ino` – Firmware
+- `ocx_type2_teensy41_decoder.ino` – firmware
-- `ocx_type2_profile.json` – gemeinsames Profil für Firmware und Simulator
+- `ocx_type2_profile.json` – shared profile for firmware and simulator
-- `ocx_type2_wav_sim.py` – Offline-Simulator
+- `ocx_type2_wav_sim.py` – offline simulator
-- `ocx_type2_harness.py` – Regression, Harness und Tuning
+- `ocx_type2_harness.py` – regression, harness, and tuning
-- `tests/test_ocx_type2.py` – Tests
+- `tests/test_ocx_type2.py` – tests
-- `FINAL_VALIDATION_ocx_type2_teensy.md` – methodische Validierung und Hardwareablauf
+- `FINAL_VALIDATION_ocx_type2_teensy.md` – validation methodology and hardware workflow

-## Profilprinzip
+## Profile principle

-Es gibt **ein konservatives Universalprofil** für die fest definierte Zielhardware.
+There is **one conservative universal profile** for the fixed target hardware.
-Ein Mehrprofil-System oder eine Auto-Erkennung sind nicht vorgesehen.
+There is no multi-profile system and no auto-detection.

-Aktueller Stand `ocx_type2_universal_v2`:
+Current state `ocx_type2_universal_v2`:

 - `sample_rate_hz = 44100`
 - `audio_memory_blocks = 64`